 - Make sure the Smoke Alarm is receiving AC power.
 Under normal operation, the Green power indicator light will shine continuously. - If the Green power indicator light does not light, TURN OFF POWER TO THE JUNCTION BOX and recheck all connections.
-If all connections are correct and the Green power indicator still does not light when you restore the power, the unit should be replaced immediately. - Test each Smoke Alarm.
+If all connections are correct and the Green power indicator still does not light when you restore the power, the unit should be replaced immediately. - 8.
+Single Station Alarms: Test each Smoke Alarm.
 Press and hold the Test/Silence button until the unit alarms.
-When testing a series of interconnected units you must test each unit individually.
-Make sure all units alarm when each one is tested.
+Interconnected Alarms: Press and hold the Test/Silence button until the unit alarms.
+All interconnected Alarms should sound.
+The other Alarms sounding only tests the interconnect signal between Alarms.
+It does not test each Alarm's operation.
+You must test each Alarm individually to check if the Alarm is functioning properly.